 - COM 190 Internship (2-4) Prerequisite: COM 006 and COM 098 or approved research methods course.
 Practical field experience, in the form of an internship with an organization in the local community.
 Coursework emphasizes relating learning in the discipline of communication with learning in the organization, as well as historical and contemporary approaches to vocation and calling.
 COM 190SS can be taken for Serving Society credit at approved internship locations. - COM 191 Senior Capstone Internship (4) Prerequisite: Senior standing or consent of instructor.
 Practical field experience, in the form of an internship with an organization in the local community.
 This capstone course asks students to look back at their studies in communication at Westmont and to look toward living out ideals and skills after graduation, especially in the workplace.
 COM 191SS can be taken for Serving Society at approved internship locations.
-Seniors who have taken COM 190 cannot select COM 191 as their Capstone. - COM 195 Special Topics (4) A variety of special topics will be offered periodically, such as Health Communication, Gender and Communication. - COM 196 Senior Seminar (4) Prerequisite: COM 006 and COM 098 or approved research methods course.
-Senior standing.
-This capstone course asks students to look back at their studies in communication at Westmont and to look toward living out ideals and skills after graduation.
-Students will consider issues related to "telling the truth," book-driven conversation, biblical principles for communication, and the rhetoric of vocation.
-Students will complete a "capstone" research project. - COM 197 Senior Capstone Research.
+Seniors who have taken COM 190 cannot select COM 191 as their Capstone. - COM 195 Special Topics (4) A variety of special topics will be offered periodically, such as Health Communication, Gender and Communication. - COM 196 Senior Seminar (4) Prerequisite: Senior standing or instructor consent.
+This capstone course asks students to look back at their studies in communication at Westmont and to look toward living out ideals and skills after graduation. - COM 197 Senior Capstone Research.
 (4) Prerequisite: Senior standing and instructor consent.
 Seniors conduct independent research on appropriate issues in communication studies culminating in a major research paper or project. - COM 198 Independent Research (2-4) Prerequisites: Junior standing; instructor consent.
 Guided research on appropriate issues in communication studies culminating in a major paper. - COM 199 Major Honors (4-6) In consultation with their faculty mentor the Major Honors candidate will develop and execute an advanced level independent research project, produce a fully documented research paper, and pass an oral examination on the research before a committee.